Ali-Elshafee/Ali-Elshafee/README.md

 - 💬 Ask me about ...
 Any thing
 - 📫 How to reach me: ... (https://www.linkedin.com/in/ali-el-shafee-23660726/)
 - 😄 Pronouns: ...
 He or Him
-- ⚡ Fun fact: ...in the meddil of journy
+- ⚡ Fun fact: ...in the meddil of my journy
--->